 DWI 2nd Offense: Misdemeanor Repetition

-Many repeat criminal offenses are charged as felonies, depending on the circumstances, but usually, a second offense DWI is a misdemeanor.
-If you've been charged with a second offense, you will probably face a worse punishment than you did on the first.
+Many repeat criminal offenses are charged as felonies depending on the circumstances, but usually, a second offense DWI is a Class A misdemeanor in the state of Texas.
+If you've been charged with a second offense, you will probably face stiffer penalties than you did on the first.
 This might mean jail as part of your probation, mandatory community service, up to $4,000 in fines, and an ignition interlock device.
 And you'll also face the possibility of driver's license suspension for at least six months.
+Penalties for a second offense DWI may be enforced prior to the commencement of one’s trial, which is meant to assess the actions of the arresting officer rather than to determine any guilt or innocence.